crypticCaroline/puppyplaymates/README.md

 * On a successful password change the temp_password field is given an new ransom string so it can not be used again.

 ## Security
+#### Session Cookies

+#### Password

+#### Triggers / Modals

+#### Data Input
+In the app.py the session user is compared with the username to see if that user can make changes.
+Most functions will find the details of the document to update using the session users cookie.
+This means even if the user manages to pass the front end security they will only end up updating their own document.
+There are a couple of execptions for example, delete/edit comments, delete images and delete profile.
+This checks to see if the user is an author of the post or admin which are allowed to remove if nessasary.

 ## Future Features